 Method 3: Small Exploratory Hole

-When nothing else works — older homes, plaster over masonry, unusual framing — drill a small 1/8" hole at your target height and insert a thin wire (unbent coat hanger works).
+For this reason, when nothing else works — older homes, plaster over masonry, unusual framing — drill a small 1/8" hole at your target height and insert a thin wire (unbent coat hanger works).
 Angle it left and right.
 When it hits wood, you've found the stud edge.
 The hole patches in 30 seconds with lightweight spackle.

 Common Mistake We Fix